Inside the strange and wonderful world of Nick Holland.

 Nick explains why he is also stepping away from the seasonal treadmill and moving to a more sustainable model that works better for the modern consumer.

 “The seasonal approach doesn’t really work anymore.
 Two reasons: the climate has all changed.
 Secondly, if you’re an international brand, it’s minus 20 in Canada where I have a couple of accounts, but it’s plus 40 in Thailand.
 So why are they going to buy the same thing at the same time?
 They’re not.
 The value lies in having the right thing at the right time.

 “One of my favourite comedians, Billy Connolly, once said ‘there’s no such thing as bad weather, only the wrong clothes’.
 I like that philosophy and it is reflected in my collections which adopt a non-seasonal approach.”

 Much of the new Holland Esquire collection is purposefully narrowing the market for his clothes.
-Deliberately provocative, each range targets a certain type of person who shares one of his passions, whether it is dogs, the great British wildlife or, more prosaically, his fondness of the word Fuck.
+Deliberately provocative, each range targets a certain type of person who shares one of his passions, whether it is cars, the great British countryside or his fondness for all things quirky and creepy.